fcures/portfolio/README.md

 Deployment

 - This repository can be hosted on GitHub Pages or any static hosting provider.
-No build tools are required — just upload the files.
+No build tools are required.

 Contributing